What's all this about Watts, Volts, and Amps? Good question. Some info is here below, and more can be found at: see short version.

 Here's the extremely short answer...

 Conductive objects are always full of movable electric charges, and the overall motion of these charges is called an 'electric current.'
 Voltage can cause electric currents because a difference in voltage acts like a difference in pressure which pushes the conductors' own charges along.
 A conductor offers a certain amount of electrical resistance or "friction," and the friction against the flowing charges heats up the resistive object.
 The flow-rate of the moving charges is measured in Amperes.
 The transfer of electrical energy (as well as the rate of heat output) is measured in Watts.
 The electrical resistance is measured in Ohms.
 Amperes, Volts, Watts, and Ohms.Not so simple?
 Then let's take a much deeper look.
 First the watts and amperes.
 Watts and amps are somewhat confusing because both are flow-rates, yet we rarely talk about the "stuff" which does the flowing.
 I suspect it's impossible to understand a flow rate without first understanding the substance which flows.
-Take water flow for example, could we really understand gallons-per-second, if we didn't understand gallons, and we had never touched water?
+Take water flow for example.
+Could we really understand gallons-per-second, if we didn't understand gallons?
+And if we'd never touched water?
 It's not easy to understand flow rates like Amperes or Watts without understanding the "flowing material."
-First let's do the Amperes.
+OK, first let's do the Amperes.

 AMPERESA quantity of charge is measured in units called COULOMBS, and the word Ampere means the same thing as "one Coulomb of charge flowing per second."
 If we were talking about water, then Coulombs would be like gallons, and amperage would be like gallons-per-second.